tomcatmew/NYITSeniorProject/README.md

-# This project is develop by Yifei Chen, Jialong Zhang and Binyu Wang for the Senior Project of New York Institute of Technology
+# This project is develop by Yifei Chen,and Jialong Zhang Binyu Wang for the Senior Project of New York Institute of Technology

 # main.js update
 ```